The Demon Deacons took to the field for the second practice of fall camp

-After 11 seasons, Grobe has built a football program that has been to bowl games in four of the last six years and proven itself to be an annual contender for the Atlantic Coast Conference championship.
+In 12 seasons, Grobe has built a football program that has been to bowl games in four of the last seven years and proven itself to be an annual contender for the Atlantic Coast Conference championship.
+His 73 wins as head coach at Wake Forest are only four behind "Peahead" Walker's 77 wins from 1937-50 for the most in school history.

 Grobe has taken the Deacons where no previous Wake Forest football coach has gone.
 He has led the Deacons to more bowl games, more eight-win seasons, and more bowl victories than any coach in school history.
-Grobe and the Deacons put together a three-year streak of winning seasons which had not been accomplished in over 50 years.
-The Deacons' 33 wins from 2006-09 are the most wins ever during a four-year period.
+Grobe and the Deacons put together a three-year streak of winning seasons (2006-08), a feat which had not been accomplished in over 50 years.
+The Deacons' 33 wins from 2006-09 were the most wins ever during a four-year period of Wake Forest football.

 There have been numerous notable achievements by Grobe and his staff.
 Among those are the 11 wins and the ACC Championship claimed by the 2006 team, along with a trip to the FedEx Orange Bowl.
 Linebacker Aaron Curry and punter Ryan Plackemeier have been honored with national awards signifying their supremacy as the best player in the nation at their position.

 The 2011 season saw the Deacons return to a bowl game for the fourth time in six years as the team went to the Franklin American Mortgage Company Music City Bowl and put together a 5-3 ACC record as well as a 6-7 overall record during a turnaround season.
-Wake Forest set a school record for passing yards (3,291) and took care of the ball well - a Jim Grobe trademark - tying for first nationally with national champion Alabama in fewest fumbles lost (4) and surrendering just 12 turnovers to tie for third in the country.
+Wake Forest set a school record for passing yards (3,291) and again took care of the ball well, tying for first nationally with national champion Alabama in fewest fumbles lost (4) and surrendering just 12 turnovers to tie for third in the country.

 In 2010, Grobe guided a young Deacon squad through a rigorous schedule.
 The highlight of the season came in a thrilling 54-48 victory over Duke, which set a number of scoring records.
 The win was also Grobe's 10th-straight over the Blue Devils.